crashlytics/cannonball-android/README.md

 ## Get support

 If you need support to build the app or to understand any part of the code, let us know.
-Post your question at [Twitter Community](https://twittercommunity.com/c/mobile) forum.
+Post your question on [Stack Overflow](http://stackoverflow.com/questions/tagged/google-fabric).

 ## Contributing